Please note that course offerings change from year to year.

 A good portion of what we consider the “artistic legacy of the West” is strongly tied to the city of Florence.
 It is visible in its monuments, museums and piazzas.
 There is also a less tangible heredity that belongs to the philosophers and intellectuals (poets, writers), whose names are revered beyond the city walls: starting from Dante and Petrarch and arriving at Leonardo.
 We will use the city of Florence and its cultural legacy to investigate the history of Western Aesthetic thought delving into central questions of aesthetics such as the nature of aesthetic judgment, the perception of aesthetic objects, and the nature of art objects.
 The course surveys the approaches to these themes starting from the classics of Western philosophy to then exam the theories of beauty and art from the point of view of religious theologians.
 We will then arrive at the period known as the Renaissance, deepening our interdisciplinary investigation of literature and the visual arts.
 We will conclude our journey into the concept of Aesthetics and beauty by asking ourselves: what is considered “beautiful” today and which artists represent this beauty?

 *All Beginner Track courses are held at the Middlebury Sede.
+Please note that this track is not available to Middlebury College students.

 Le Lingue dell'Italiano: Viaggio in Italia fra lingua e cultura, passato e presente